a2k-hanlon/linter-veriloghdl/verilator-install-windows.md

 ## Installing with Cygwin

-Note: These instructions assume Git is set up and installed.
+These instructions assume Git is set up and installed.

 ### Part 1 - Install Cygwin and Verilator's Dependencies